wiredawg/wiredawg.github.io/_posts/podcasts.md

 [**Reason and Theology**](https://reasonandtheology.com/)

-> Get deep discussions and apologetics from a plethera of guests diving into Catholic theology and debates
+> Get deep discussions and apologetics from a plethora of guests diving into Catholic theology and debates
 > with other faiths.

 [**Our Lady of Victory**](https://olvnorthville.org/homilies)